allenai/natural-instructions-v1/README.md

 Filenames in `predictions/gpt3_outputs` are of the format `[taskname]'@'[instruction encoding]'@'[number of examples]'_'[number of instances].json`

 ## Encoding the instructions
-In `src/utils/encodeinstruction.py`, encodeinstruction function is provided to generate encoded instruction inputs.
+The [`encoding function`](src/utils/encodeinstruction.py) is provided to generate encoded instruction inputs.
 E.g.
 ```
 encodeinstruction('subtask003_mctaco_question_generation_event_duration', instruction_structure =['Definition','Prompt'])